martinruzekk/Cheatsheets/README.md

 # Cheatsheets repository

 Hi!
-This is my repository for my cheatsheets.
+This is repository for my cheatsheets.
 Feel free to use them!